min2ha/ukwa-site/content/target/39669/index.en.md

   "subject": "Scottish Parliament Election 2016"
 }

-# Vote Ian Leech, Scottish TUSC, Glasgow Pollok on 5 May 2016 on Facebook

 Facebook page of Ian Leech, Scottish Trade Unionist and Socialist Coalition (TUSC) candidate for Glasgow Pollock in the 2016 Scottish Parliamentary election.